 Making the Batter for these Pina Colada Muffins

 The next step is to combine the wet ingredients in a separate bowl.
 The wet ingredients for these pina colada muffins involve coconut milk and melted coconut oil for the coconut elements of these piña colada muffins, in addition to eggs, maple syrup, vanilla, and rum extract.
-However, if you or your family don’t love the taste of rum, you can feel free to leave the extract out.
+However, if you or your family don't love the flavor of rum, you can feel free to leave the extract out.
 A whisk is also perfectly fine to combine these ingredients although you may choose to mix with electric beaters if you like.

 Next, you stir the dry ingredients into the wet ingredients until you have a smooth batter.
 Then, divide the batter between the prepared muffin cups.
 To make the pina colada muffins an even size, you can use a measuring cup or cookie scoop to ensure you measure equal portions into each cup of the muffin tin.

 Baking the Pina Colada Muffins

 Just before baking the pina colada muffins, they require the pineapple element which is some finely chopped fresh pineapple chunks added on top of each muffin.
 As an alternative to fresh pineapple, you could also use well-drained canned crushed pineapple when pineapples aren't in season.
 I like to push the diced pineapple into the muffin tops gently so they stay in place.

 The pina colada muffins require approximately 20 to 25 minutes to bake through.
 To tell if they are done, you can insert a toothpick into the middle of a muffin and pull it out.
 If it comes out clean or with a few dry crumbs, you will know the muffins are cooked through properly.
 However, if you see some stodgy or wet crumbs or batter on the skewer, they will require more time.
 The finished muffins may also be slightly golden around the edges while having an opaque top.
 Afterward, you can place them on a wire rack so they cool quickly.